quantumlib/ReCirq/docs/quantum_chess/index.md

 This module explores an implementation of Quantum Chess that runs using Cirq.
 In [Concepts](./concepts) you will explore various quantum computing concepts, such as error mitigation, post-selection, and qubit mapping, without requiring specific domain knowledge, like quantum chemistry.
-And in [Quantum Chess REST API] you will implement a fully functional server, that defines the specific REST endpoints required by the Quantum Chess Engine to offload its quantum state handling to an external resource.
+In [Quantum Chess REST API](quantum_chess_rest_api.ipynb), you will implement a fully functional server, that defines the specific REST endpoints required by the Quantum Chess Engine to offload its quantum state handling to an external resource.
 A similar server was used in [this presentation](https://youtu.be/ec-Mb8OJuRg) to run Quantum Chess on Google's Rainbow chip during the Google Quantum AI Summer symposium.